 The shape of the yield curve matters almost as much as the absolute level of interest rates to financial companies

 As a general rule, financial companies (banks, REITs) borrow short and lend long.
 What this means is that they lever their balance sheet by borrowing at short-term interest rates and generally invest in longer-maturity assets, such as commercial loans or mortgages.
 The spread between the two rates is their profit.
 The steepness of the yield curve (or the difference between short-term rates and long-term rates) directly influences their profitability.
-The yield on the 10-year bond less the Fed Funds target rate is one way to measure the steepness of the yield curve.
-The two’s/ten’s spread is another.
+While there are many different ways to measure the steepness of the yield curve, the twos/tens spread – or the difference between the yield on the 10-year bond and the two year bond – is one of the more popular ways to do it.

 The signals coming from the yield curve are distorted by the Fed